 4.2-2 False Statement in the Second Degree -- § 53a-157b

-The defendant is charged [in count ___] with false statement in the second degree.
+The defendant is charged [in count ___] with false statement.
 The statute defining this offense reads in pertinent part as follows:

-a person is guilty of false statement in the second degree when (he/she) intentionally makes a false written statement under oath or pursuant to a form bearing notice, authorized by law, to the effect that false statements made therein are punishable, which (he/she) does not believe to be true and which statement is intended to mislead a public servant in the performance of (his/her) official function.
+a person is guilty of false statement when (he/she) (1) intentionally makes a false written statement that (he/she) does not believe to be true with the intent to mislead a public servant in the performance of (his/her) official function, and (2) makes such statement under oath or pursuant to a form bearing notice, authorized by law, to the effect that false statements made therein are punishable.

 For you to find the defendant guilty of this charge, the state must prove the following elements beyond a reasonable doubt: